ansible/ansible-rulebook/docs/conditions.rst

 You can find more information about dot notation and bracket notation also in the Ansible playbook `manual <https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#referencing-key-value-dictionary-variables>`_.

-You can access list in strutured event, fact, var data objects using bracket notation too.
+You can access list in structured event, fact, var data objects using bracket notation too.
 The first item in a list is item 0, the second item is item 1.
 Like Python, you can access the `n`-to-last item in the list by supplying a negative index.
 For example: